Songbingzhi628/SolutionManualForLADR4e/README.md

 > - Chapter 3 Section F Exercise 22 (b),
 > - Chapter 4 Exercise 14 (a),
 > - Chapter 5 Section A Exercise 27, some mistakes about Chapter 2,
-> - Chapter 7 Section D Exercise 16, wrong use of Polynomials Applied to Operators,
 > - Chapter 9 Section C Exercise 9, the characteristic polynomial should be indeterminate because V is real.
-> - ...

 ---